isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 where modems typically get addresses from a different subnet than all the devices connected behind them.

-Let us assume that there is one CMTS (Cable Modem Termination System) with one CM MAC (a physical link that modems are connected to).
-We want the modems to get addresses from the 10.1.1.0/24 subnet, while everything connected behind the modems should get addresses from another subnet (192.0.2.0/24).
+Let us assume that there is one Cable Modem Termination System (CMTS)) with one CM MAC (a physical link that modems are connected to).
+We want the modems to get addresses from the 10.1.1.0/24 subnet, while everything connected behind the modems should get addresses from the 192.0.2.0/24 subnet.
 The CMTS that acts as a relay uses address 10.1.1.1.
 The following configuration can serve that configuration:

 ::